 IMPORTANT: Attach the ClipLocksTM to all of the grates before securing the grates to the trench drain.
 Once the grates with attached ClipLocksTM are pressed into place into the trench, the grate cannot be moved without destroying the drive screw pins.
-Dry-run the layout until you are
+Dry-run the layout until you are confident they are in the correct position.
+This is especially important with radius'd (curved) grates.

-Find the holes or slotted areas, located on the length side of the grate.
-If your system calls for 2 clips per grate use the two holes on either side in the center.
+- □ Find the holes or slotted areas, located on the length side of the grate. - If your system calls for 2 clips per grate use the two holes on either side in the center.
 If your system calls for 4 clips per grate use the 2nd hole from the end of each grate end.
-If you system calls for 6 clips per grate use the same holes but add clips to the 2 center holes also.
-Align the ClipLockTM with the attachment location on the bottom of the grate.
-A hole in the top of the clip will align with a hole in the bottom of the grate.
-Hammer the provided drive screw through the hole in the clip to attach the ClipLock to the grate.
-Place the grate in the frame, aligned with the locking notches.
-After verifying the grate is in the correct placement, press the grate into plate.
-To remove the grates you will insert a flat tool behind the clips and pry out on all clips on one side and rotate out of the locking ledge.
+If you system calls for 6 clips per grate use the same holes but add clips to the 2 center holes also. - □ Align the ClipLockTM with the attachment location on the bottom of the grate.
+A hole in the top of the clip will align with a hole in the bottom of the grate. - □ Hammer the provided drive screw through the hole in the clip to attach the ClipLock to the grate. - □ Place the grate in the frame, aligned with the locking notches. - After verifying the grate is in the correct placement, press the grate into plate. - □ To remove the grates you will insert a flat tool behind the clips and pry out on all clips on one side and rotate out of the locking ledge.